vilosource/cielo_azure_billing/README.md

 `/api/cost-entries/?date=YYYY-MM-DD`, the API returns data from the most recent snapshot that includes that date.

+To discover which billing dates are present, call `/api/costs/available-report-dates/?month=YYYY-MM` (defaults to the current month).

 ## API Filtering

 Cost entry and cost summary endpoints share a common set of query parameters.